-Nurse case managers are registered nurses who have specialized education and training in case management.
+Nurse case managers are registered nurses with specialized education and training in case management.
 With medical knowledge and strong interpersonal skills, they advocate for patients’ needs, help schedule appointments, ensure follow-up care is completed, monitor medications, and educate patients.
 They are often the first person a patient with chronic conditions will turn to with questions or concerns.
 Nurse case managers must be licensed registered nurses in the state where they practice.
-Many of them have completed additional education and certifications to demonstrate their proficiency in this field.
+Many have completed additional education and certifications to demonstrate their proficiency in this field.

 Read the guide below to learn how to become a nurse case manager, including online and on-campus programs, types of degrees, typical duties, and admission requirements.